philipperemy/EGAIN-pytorch/README.md

 -   UCI Letter (https://archive.ics.uci.edu/ml/datasets/Letter+Recognition)
 -   UCI Spam (https://archive.ics.uci.edu/ml/datasets/Spambase)

-To run the pipeline for training and evaluation on GAIN framwork, simply run python3 -m main_letter_spam.py.

 Note that any model architecture can be used as the generator and discriminator model such as multi-layer perceptrons or CNNs.

 ### Command inputs: